wI2L/scrabbler/README.md

 By default, the application loads the French *ODS8* dictionary, which is embedded into the binary with the Go `embed` package.

-You can specify the path of a dictionary of your choice with the `-w`/`--dictionary` flag:
+You can specify the path of a dictionary of your choice with the `-w`/`--dictionary` flags:

 ```shell
 scrabbler --dictionary=dictionaries/english/twl06.txt